mohit0224/p-setup/readme.md

 - **Morgan & Winston**: Request and application logging
 - **Prettier & ESLint**: Code formatting and linting

+## Routes

+The application has the following routes defined in `src/app.ts`:

+1. `/api/v1/logs` - Handles requests related to logs.
+This route accepts a body parameter environment which should be either development or production.
+All logs are saved in MongoDB, and this route allows you to retrieve logs based on the specified environment.
+2. `/api/v1/health` - Handles requests related to health checks.

 ## Contribution

 Contributions are welcome!
 Please follow these steps: